 This is probably the question I get asked the most by email and the best answer I can give is that like anything else, an old harmonica is worth whatever someone is willing to pay you for it.
 I know that probably doesn't help very much, but unlike used cars and collectible pottery, there is no "blue book" of used harmonica prices.
 If you think you've found a valuable old treasure in the attic, it's likely that you are going to be disappointed.
 Whilst old guitars are often considered to be "vintage", old harmonicas are generally considered to be merely something that has been in someone else's mouth!

-Harmonicas were made literally by the thousand and even sometimes by the million (Hohner, just one of the many companies to have manufactured them, produced their one billionth harmonica almost a quarter century ago).
+Harmonicas were made literally by the thousand and even sometimes by the million (Hohner, just one of the many companies to have manufactured them, produced their one billionth harmonica more than a quarter century ago).
 Even though many of them were quickly consigned to the garbage by parents with headaches, there are still a lot of them out there in boxes of unwanted toys, belongings of deceased relatives, junk stores and so on.
 The chances are, if your harmonica looks like a harmonica, then it probably isn't worth much at all.

 However, if your old harmonica is shaped like a zeppelin, an automobile, a fish, a boomerang or a rooster, or if it features art deco style paintwork, or has bells, pipes or horns attached to it, then you may be holding something of value.
 If it is in impeccable condition and has its original box, then it is probably worth even more.
 On very rare occasions, even something which looks to most people like any other old harmonica may be a highly sought after model and a harmonica collector might be eager to take if off your hands.
 In fact, some harmonica collectors are so eager that I recently watched a couple of them bid more than $40 dollars (plus shipping) for a harp they could have bought brand new from their local store for a mere $4.95!